 In those sentences, breaking and entering and bed and breakfast are compound nouns.

 Rule 5a.
 Sometimes the subject is separated from the verb by such words as along with, as well as, besides, not, etc. These words and phrases are not part of the subject.
 Ignore them and use a singular verb when the subject is singular.

 The politician, along with the newsmen, is expected shortly.

 Excitement, as well as nervousness, is the cause of her shaking.

-Fifty percent of the pie has disappeared.
+A lot of the pie has disappeared.

-Fifty percent of the pies have disappeared.
+A lot of the pies have disappeared.

-One-third of the city is unemployed.
+A third of the city is unemployed.

-One-third of the people are unemployed.
+A third of the people are unemployed.

 All of the pie is gone.